craftcms/docs/docs/commerce/4.x/upgrading.md

 4. Run `php craft migrate/up --track=plugin:commerce`.
 5. Run `php craft commerce/upgrade` and follow the interactive prompts.

+The `commerce/upgrade` command must be run interactively, and it will walk you through the process of migrating various customizations to Commerce 4.
+See the [console command](console-commands.md#upgrade) page for more about what it does.

 Once you’re running the latest version of Craft Commerce, you’ll need to update your templates and any custom code relevant to the topics detailed below.

 ## Customer → User Transition